kth5/apb/doc/apb-client-api.md

 - Always wrap API calls in try-except blocks
 - Check build status before attempting downloads
 - Handle connection errors gracefully
+- Use retry logic for transient failures

 ### Performance
 - Use streaming methods for large outputs
 - Implement proper timeout handling
 - Cache server information when possible
+- Use farms for automatic load balancing

+### Configuration
+- Use configuration files for consistent settings
+- Set appropriate default architectures
+- Configure output directories for organization
+- Use farms for multi-server environments

+### Monitoring
+- Implement status callbacks for long-running builds
+- Use real-time streaming for immediate feedback
+- Enable interactive controls for manual monitoring
+- Set up automatic downloading for completed builds

 ### Security
 - Use HTTPS in production
 - Validate server certificates
 - Implement proper authentication if required
+- Sanitize file paths and names

-### Monitoring
+### Architecture Management
-- Implement status callbacks for long-running builds
+- Specify target architectures explicitly when needed
-- Use appropriate polling intervals
+- Use farm routing for automatic architecture selection
-- Clean up resources after build completion
+- Organize output by architecture for clarity
+- Test builds on multiple architectures when possible